 Sydney Airport, which is sometimes known as Kingsford-Smith Airport, is efficient and clean well-connected to both Sydney and the rest of the world.
 It is one of the oldest continuously running airports in the world and handles almost 36 million passengers annually.

 The airport has three passengers terminals, divided into the two Domestic terminals (T2 and T3) and the International terminal (T1).
 Each terminal hosts a range of restaurants and shopping facilities as well as many other amenities designed to ensure a world-class experience for all passengers.

 The airport is situated about four miles (7km) south of Sydney.

 Getting to the city

-GMT +10 (GMT +11 from the last Sunday in October to the first Saturday in March).
+GMT +10 (GMT +11 from the first Sunday in October to the first Sunday in April).